 Biaggio "Bill" Bonventre :

-I don't think anyone has ever written about Biaggio, so here is his untold story.
-This member was born in 1893 and migrated to Detroit in 1910.
-It appears that he moved in the 1920s to Flint, northwest of the city.
-Biaggio was well connected with other criminals like Gioacchino "Jack" Luppino, linked by marriage to the Vassallos, Paul Vassallo and his brother Salvatore (who would later become a member of the San Jose Mafia, connected by marriage to Nicolo Guastella of the Bonanno family).
-In 1939, he was arrested along with his associates in a burglary case; the gang was suspected of multiple robberies in Michigan, with accomplices that included locksmiths and even a police officer.
+Biaggio still lived in Flint and was well connected with other criminals in the city, like Gioacchino "Jack" Luppino, linked by marriage to the Vassallos, Paul and his brother Salvatore Vassallo, and Sam Ricca (from Mazara del Vallo, Trapani).
+In 1939, Biaggio was arrested with his associates in a burglary case; the gang was suspected of multiple robberies in Michigan, involving locksmith accomplices and even a policeman.
 Biaggio was held in Genesee County Jail, and some were sentenced to 15 years in prison.

 Ignazio Galante :